dunst-project/dunst/HACKING.md

 # Running dunst

 For building dunst, you should take a look at the README.
-After dunst is build, you can run it with:
+After dunst is built, you can run it with:

         ./dunst